snad0/snad0/README.md

 - 👀 I’m interested in python development
 - 🌱 I’m currently learning advanced python
 - 💞️ I’m looking to collaborate on projects based on AI
-- 📫 How to reach me mail me anytime
+- 📫 How to reach me?, mail me anytime

 <!---
 snad0/snad0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.